-Seventy-one percent of Americans are supplementing their diets with vitamin supplements.
+Eighty-six percent of American adults are supplementing their diets with vitamin supplements.
 While a vitamin is a natural substance usually found in food, a supplement is a manufactured product that contains one or more vitamins combined with other ingredients, like amino acids.
 Whether through pills, powders or oils, consumers are taking vitamin supplements in the hopes of enhancing their nutrition, boosting their immune system, increasing mental health and improving general day-to-day function.
 Today, as COVID-19 keeps spreading, more and more people are turning to vitamin supplements to help boost their immune systems.
 But how much do we really know about our vitamin supplements?
 Are they helping our bodies as much as we think they are?

 The following are three arguments against vitamin supplements and three supporting them.

 Get your vitamins from food, not a bottle